 Jespersen, Declerck, and others suggest that this sort of tense adaptation is especially common in indirect or reported speech—that is, a second-hand report of what someone said.

 The Cambridge Grammar of the English Language says that in the following examples of reported speech, the choice of tense in the second clause is optional:

-“Jill said that she had too many commitments” … “Jill said that she has too many commitments.”
+“Jill said she had too many commitments” … “Jill said she has too many commitments.”

 Both sentences are correct, though the first suggests that Jill had too many commitments in the past, while the second suggests that she may still have too many.